qcodespp/qcodespp/README.rst

 QCoDeS is a Python-based data acquisition framework developed by the Copenhagen / Delft / Sydney / Microsoft quantum computing consortium.
-It contains a huge range of drivers for communicating with instruments, and a very flexible database-based method for collecting data.
+It contains a huge range of drivers for communicating with instruments, and a flexible - but complex - database-based method for collecting data.
 See https://qcodes.github.io/ for more info.

 This package, qcodes++ (aka qcodesplusplus or qcpp), is designed to make using qcodes as user friendly as possible.
-Qcodes++ rests on the text-based data set and easy definition of loops once used in qcodes.
+Qcodes++ uses the simple text-based data set and easy definition of loops once used in qcodes.
-It also has excellent live plotting and introduces new features to streamline data acquisition.
+It also has far superior live plotting and introduces other features to streamline data acquisition. qcodes++ is recommended when user friendliness is paramount.

 All features of qcodes are preserved in a qcodes++ environment, since qcodes++ wraps around qcodes and requires the latest version of qcodes to function.